diaas-calculator/diaas-calculator-rust/README.md

 You can enrich our current dataset by adding lines in the `fixtures/food.csv` and `fixtures/food_i18n.csv` files

-Things to be careful with:
+### Points of attention

 - Preparation of the food: see https://www.diaas-calculator.com/diaas-information#limitations-and-precautions
 - Score standard, animal model, digestibility model : see the [user manual](http://localhost:4200/user-manual#information-about-food-items)
-- The amino acids are often given in the same order, but not always.
 - Age reference pattern: the reference pattern used is often `6month->3years` (it is the default one as per the FAO recommendations).
 We chose to display the information for the reference pattern `>3y` by default as you can hardly have a 6 month old eat grains and legumes, and mixing grains and legumes are one of the best strategies for what we want to achieve.
 It is a simple multiplicative factor to get from the 6m->3y to the >3y pattern:

 | his  | iso        | leu        | lys    | met+cys    | phe+tyr    | thr  | trp        | val   |
 | ---- | ---------- | ---------- | ------ | ---------- | ---------- | ---- | ---------- | ----- |
 | 1,25 | 1,06666667 | 1,08196721 | 1,1875 | 1,17391304 | 1,26829268 | 1,24 | 1,28787879 | 1,075 |

-To convert from the *PDCAAS* *2-5 years old* reference pattern to the *DIAAS* *>3years old* reference pattern, use those coefficients:
+To convert from the *PDCAAS* *2-5 years old* reference pattern to the *DIAAS* *>3 years old* reference pattern, use those coefficients:

 | his    | iso        | leu        | lys        | met+cys    | phe+tyr    | thr  | trp        | val   |
 | ------ | ---------- | ---------- | ---------- | ---------- | ---------- | ---- | ---------- | ----- |
 | 1,1875 | 0,93333333 | 1,08196721 | 1,20833333 | 1,08695652 | 1,53658537 | 1,36 | 1,66666667 | 0,875 |

+### Computing the DIAAS

+Sometimes it is required to gather data from different sources and compute the DIAAS, especially when it comes to processing (extrusion, baking, cooking...) for which data is really scarse.
+Or it may be required when a study results are incoherent or when some data is missing or not publicly available.

+To do this, the excel sheet in this meta-study is really helping: https://data.mendeley.com/datasets/gz3cx7d5f4/1

+Don't hesitate to ask my latest version on slack.
+I have also initiated one for PDCAAS scores.

 ## Content reviewing